 But with these opportunities come complex legal and business challenges.
 Developing, marketing, and implementing health IT can be especially complicated if you are a vendor or end user.
 For starters, technology licensing and other business arrangements must comply with state and federal privacy and security rules, health care fraud and abuse laws, and, for wireless devices, FCC and FDA requirements.

-The Obama Administration wants full adoption of electronic health records (EHRs) by 2014.
-To help meet this ambitious goal, the Health Information Technology for Economic and Clinical Health (HITECH) Act contains financial incentives for hospitals and physicians participating in the Medicare or Medicaid programs who engage in “meaningful use” of EHRs.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act contains financial incentives for hospitals and physicians participating in the Medicare or Medicaid programs who engage in “meaningful use” of electronic health records (EHRs).
 Our Health Law attorneys can provide your company timely, effective advice on the qualifications for receiving funding for EHR adoption and navigating the application process.

 The complexity of health care regulations is not abating any time soon as various federal agencies are in the midst of regulatory reform that could directly or indirectly affect health IT, how your company complies with industry regulations, and how these agencies interact.
 Our Health Law attorneys and our government relations affiliate, ML Strategies, LLC, continually monitor relevant legislative and administrative developments and maintain important relationships with decision makers in Congress and at key government agencies.
 Our clients do not miss a beat, and they stay ahead of policy developments.